Top

 Boca Raton Trusts Lawyers

 For many individuals and families, a trust is one of the most powerful and flexible estate planning tools available.
-While not everyone needs a trust, many Florida residents benefit from the control, efficiency, and protection trusts can provide.
+Not every Florida resident needs one, but many benefit from the control, efficiency, and protection trusts can provide.
+Whether one is right for you depends on your assets, family structure, and long-term goals.

-At LEEP LAW GROUP, we help clients throughout South Florida determine whether a trust aligns with their goals and, if so, design customized structures that support long-term plans.
+At LEEP LAW GROUP, we help clients throughout South Florida determine whether a trust fits their situation and, if so, design customized structures built around their lives, not a template.
+Our trust attorneys have worked with individuals and families at every stage of life, from straightforward revocable living trusts to complex multi-generational planning.

-Our firm’s legal team has 24+ years of combined experience delivering effective estate plans, including those for high-net-worth individuals, to Floridians in all walks of life and across diverse backgrounds.
+Our legal team brings 24+ years of combined experience delivering effective estate plans, including trust-based plans for high-net-worth individuals, to Floridians across diverse backgrounds.
+Founding partners Tara Wood and Christine Venezia have both been selected to Super Lawyers, and Christine holds a 10.0 Top Attorney rating from Avvo.

 Types of Trusts We Create for Our Clients

 In Florida, trusts are governed by Chapter 736 of the Florida Statutes (the Florida Trust Code).
-Because our state is a popular destination for retirees and has robust asset protection laws, Florida offers a wide variety of specialized trusts to meet different financial and family needs.
+Because Florida is a popular destination for retirees and has robust asset protection laws, the state offers a wide variety of trust structures to meet different financial and family needs.

-We review your assets, beneficiary considerations, tax implications, and potential risk exposure.
+We start by reviewing your assets, beneficiary considerations, tax implications, and potential risk exposure.
 For high-net-worth clients, this may involve coordination with financial advisors or accountants.
+From there, we determine whether a trust is appropriate and, if so, which type best serves your goals, explaining the advantages, limitations, and ongoing responsibilities of each structure along the way.

 The Core Categories of Trusts